That-Dev-Girl-Sites/jhalabi.com/source/speaking/index.md

 <section markdown="1" class="speaking-intro" aria-label="Introduction">

-I love sharing my work in web technology, accessibility, and general development practices with audiences big and small.
+I love sharing my work in web technologyn and digital accessibility with audiences big and small.
 I have been speaking at conferences, meetups, and classrooms since 2015.
 Below is a list of my past and upcoming talks.

 </section>